Emergency telephone: Roadside emergency telephones

-As cell phone use continues to increase, the need for emergency telephones declines and they are being phased out in many cities.
-In California, freeway call boxes dropped from 98,000 uses in 2001 to 20,100 in 2010, or about 1 call per box per month.
-The annual maintenance of freeway call boxes for the Service Authority for Freeways and Expressways (SAFE) program in the San Francisco Bay Area was $1.7 million annually in 2011.
-During the 2010s, California removed most of their call boxes in urban and suburban areas, leaving them only in areas with minimal cell reception.

 These telephones are almost always marked by a placard or sign indicating a unique serial number or identifier which allows the authorities to know exactly where the caller is - even if the caller does not know - by having the caller read the short identifier from the placard over the telephone.
 Some phones are equipped with the equivalent of caller id and the agent receiving the call can identify the location even if the caller cannot.
 In most U.S. states with roadside call boxes, the call box placard has the route's milepost reading.
 In California, call boxes are identified by their mileage through individual counties using postmiles for reference.
 Each box has a 2-letter identifier for the county, followed by the route number, then a 3 or 4 digit number corresponding to the route's post mileage calculated in tenths of miles.